josephbudd/kickwasm/README.md

 ## This is version 1.0.2.
 January 31, 2019: Stable

 Rewrote notJS.RemoveChildNodes in the generated source code so that it removes all text and html from an element.
 OK I'm done messing with notJS.
-If I want to make any more changes I'll just write an external package or I'll find one that exists.

 ## Previous version 1.0.1